arkadiusjonczek/clean-architecture-go/README.md

 ### REST API

-The REST API fully implements all basket use cases.
+The REST API fully implements all basket use cases:

 ```shell
 GET /basket